Jiacheeng-Li/The-Process-Group-12/src/README.md

 # 📜 License

 Academic use only — for XJCO2811 coursework.
+All video and image assets in the prototype have been cleared and authorized for use.
+All interviews complied with ethics requirements; participants were informed and provided written consent.

 ---

 # 👥 Team

-Developed by the DayDreamNight team for XJCO2811 User Interfaces course.
+Developed by Group 12 for XJCO2811 User Interfaces course.

+Team: Jiacheng Li; Yuanxi Zhong; Na Cao; Ziyi Yan; Xintong Li.